I love Seminyak, Bali!

 Shopping in Seminyak Bali

-You’ll find local boutique jewellers and clothing, Indonesian stores selling the same and a few international stores all down the main drag that we walked down every day.
+You’ll find local boutique jewellers and clothing, Indonesian stores selling the same and a few international stores all down the main street that we walked down every day.

 Seminyak Village is the name of the shopping mall and H&M is here as well as shops selling antiques and souvenirs and market stalls in the middle.
 Spring Spa is on the roof and I visited three times (more on spas below).